How to Write a Nonprofit Press Release | Step-by-Step Guide

 The inverted pyramid is a writing style used by public relations professionals, journalists, and other writers to illustrate how information should be prioritized and structured for the reader.
 It leads to the most important, or most newsworthy, information first.

-• Short, clear headline tells media what the story is about
+• A short, clear headline tells the media what the story is about

 • Paragraph 1: sums up the entire story in one or two sentences